Esh07/react-redux-auth-w-express/frontend-app/README.md

 This command will start the development server at [http://localhost:5173](http://localhost:5173).

-> ️:exclamation: If you happen to change the port, please update the `origin` in the [backend/src/app/index.ts](../backend/src/app/index.ts) file.
+> ️❗ : If you happen to change the port, please update the `origin` in the [backend/src/app/index.ts](../backend/src/app/index.ts) file.
 Refer to code line 21.
 Otherwise, you may encounter CORS issues.